-Board members are: President Joseph Flaherty, Vice President William Cooper, Christopher Briecke, Shawn Cahill, Kathlee DeRose, James Emery, Jr., Catherine Prezioso and Patricia M. Reynolds.
+Board members are: President Joseph Flaherty, Vice President William Cooper, Shawn Cahill, James Emery, Jr., Nakia Hickman, Dr. Scott Hines, Anthony Monaco, Patricia M. Reynolds and Melissa Young.

 Fire inspection notice

-Notice is hereby given that the annual inspection for 2021 of the Elementary, Middle, High and Otisville school buildings as well as all other buildings and storage areas of Minisink Valley Central School District for fire hazards which might endanger the lives of students, teachers, employees therein, has been completed and the report thereof is available at the office of Buildings & Grounds at the Intermediate and Elementary Building, 2320 Route 6, Slate Hill, New York 10973 for inspection by all interested persons.
+Notice is hereby given that the annual inspection for 2022 of the Elementary, Middle, High and Otisville school buildings as well as all other buildings and storage areas of Minisink Valley Central School District for fire hazards which might endanger the lives of students, teachers, employees therein, has been completed and the report thereof is available at the office of Buildings & Grounds at the Intermediate and Elementary Building, 2320 Route 6, Slate Hill, N.Y.
+10973 for inspection by all interested persons.